toolivei/NodeJSconvertSVGToPDF/README.md

 # NodeJSconvertSVGToPDF
-API for converting from SVG to PDF format
+API for converting from SVG to PDF format!